PatCH0816/caption-driven-xai/doc/source/60_novel xai_method.md

     - first challenge -> Different  kernel sizes -> Upscale
     - second challenge -> Different scales -> apply inverse standard scaler -->
-#TODO maybe add an image
-Scanning the score matrix from the activation matching process for the top 3840 (Number of activations in CLIP image encoder to be swapped) out of 22720 scores (Available activation maps from the standalone model) results in a scheme which activation maps need to be swapped.
+Scanning the score matrix from the activation matching process for the top 3840 (Number of activations in CLIP image encoder to be swapped) out of 22720 scores (Available activation maps from the standalone model) results in a scheme in which activation maps need to be swapped.
 Swapping two activation maps brings two challenges.
 First, the activation maps could have different sizes.
 Therefore, the activation map from the standalone model gets rescaled to the size of the original activation map from the CLIP image encoder using a bilinear transformation.
 The second challenge is to address the different scales of the activation maps.
-As explained in \*@sec:activation-matching, all activation maps have been scaled using a standard scaler, therefore they are mean free and have a variance equal to one.
+As explained in \*@sec:activation-matching, all activation maps have been scaled using a standard scaler.
+Therefore they are mean-free and have a variance of one.
 After an activation map has been swapped from the standalone model to the CLIP image encoder, the activation needs to be adjusted to the original CLIP scale using an inverse standard scaler and the original CLIP statistics.

 \noindent\fbox{
     \begin{minipage}{\linewidth}